 - This is the subtlest sense base, where views, emotions, and identities crystallize.
 By observing mental objects without appropriation, the practitioner directly undermines self-view (sakkāya-diṭṭhi), leading mindfulness toward liberating wisdom.

 - The triadic formula—internal, external, and both—broadens mindfulness beyond the self.
-Observing one’s hindrances (ajjhattaṃ) cultivates introspective clarity; observing others’ hindrances bahiddhā) nurtures empathy and detachment; observing both dissolves the boundary between self and other, revealing universality in the mental phenomena processes.
+Observing one’s twelve sense bases (ajjhattaṃ) cultivates introspective clarity; observing others’ twelve sense bases bahiddhā) nurtures empathy and non-clinging; observing both dissolves the boundary between self and other, revealing universality in the mental phenomena processes.

 4.3.8 Samudayadhammānupassī vā dhammesu viharati, vayadhammānupassī vā dhammesu viharati, samudayavayadhammānupassī vā dhammesu viharati.